victor-ojong/Lendsqr-Backend-Engineer-Assessment/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-In other for you to get starte, the the following
+In other to get started, the foolowing steps will be useful.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+You will need a MySQL database.
+To install other dependepcies run the following command on the applications root directory.
 * npm
   ```sh
   npm install